State-domain Change Point Detection for Nonlinear Time Series Regression: Practical Implementation

 \subsection{Bandwidth selection}

-The bandwidth used in $f_n(x)$ can be chosen based on classic bandwidth selectors of kernel density.
+The bandwidth used in $f_n(x)$ can be chosen based on classic bandwidth selectors for nonparametric kernel density estimation.
 However, the choice of bandwidth $b$ for test statistic $t_n^\ast(x)$ and $h$ for the estimated variance $\sigma_n^2(x)$ can be quite nontrivial and are usually of practical interest.
-In this paper, we adopt the standard leave-one-out cross-validation criterion for bandwidth selection suggested by \citet{Rice1991}:
+In this paper, we adopt the standard leave-one-out cross-validation criterion for bandwidth selection suggested by \cite{Rice1991}:

 where $\mu_n^{(-k)}(X_k)$ and $\sigma_n^{2(-k)}(X_k)$ are the kernel estimators of $\mu$ and $\sigma^2$ computed with all measurements with the $k$th subject deleted, respectively.
 For example, a cross-validation bandwidth $\hat{b}$ can be obtained by minimizing ${\rm CV}(b)$ with respect to $b$, i.e., $\hat{b}=\mathop{\arg\min}_{b\in \mathcal{B}}{\rm CV}(b)$, where $\mathcal{B}$ is the allowable range of $b$.
 The bandwidth selection for $h$ is similar.